The Wye Creek Track to Lake Alta is not an easy hike. But if you’re up for it, you’re in for a treat.

 We considered trying to hitchhike back down from the ski field, but with our predicted finishing time late, we weren’t sure if we’d be able to get a ride back before everyone leaves.

-MY EXPERIENCE ON WALKING FROM WYE CREEK TRACK TO LAKE ALTA
+4. MY WYE CREEK TO LAKE ALTA EXPERIENCE

 up the saddle on the wye creek track